espressif/esp-idf/docs/en/migration-guides/protocols.rst

 Migration of Protocol Components to ESP-IDF 5.0
 ===============================================

+.. _migration_guide_mbedtls:

 Mbed TLS
 --------

 For ESP-IDF v5.0, `Mbed TLS <https://github.com/ARMmbed/mbedtls>`_ has been updated from v2.x to v3.1.0.

-The official guide for Mbed TLS to migrate from version 2.x to version 3.0 or greater can be found `here <https://github.com/ARMmbed/mbedtls/blob/development/docs/3.0-migration-guide.md>`__.
+The official guide for Mbed TLS to migrate from version 2.x to version 3.0 or greater can be found `here <https://github.com/espressif/mbedtls/blob/9bb5effc3298265f829878825d9bd38478e67514/docs/3.0-migration-guide.md>`__.

 Breaking Changes (Summary)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~